- ABMS Certification:

 - Clinical Practice:

-- Coarctation of the Aorta, Carotid Artery Disease, Coronary Artery Disease, Ehlers-Danlos Syndrome (EDS), Heart Attack, Heart Failure, Marfan Syndrome, Mitral Regurgitation, Mitral Stenosis, Thoracic Outlet Syndrome, Abdominal Aortic Aneurysm (AAA), Adventitial Cystic Disease, Aortic Aneurysm Repair/Removal, Aortic Arch Thoracic Aneurysm, Aortic Stenosis, Aortic Valve Replacement, Arterial Dissections, Ascending Thoracic Aortic Aneurysm, Descending Thoracic Aortic Aneurysm, External Iliac Arteriopathy, Femoral Aneurysm, Fibromuscular Dysplasia, Iliac Aneurysm, Infected Aortic Grafts, Innominate Artery Disease, May-Thurner Syndrome, Median Arcuate Ligament Syndrome, Mesenteric Arterial Disease, Peripheral Artery Disease (PAD), Popliteal Aneurysm, Popliteal Entrapment, Pulmonary Regurgitation, Reoperative Heart Surgery, Subclavian Arterial Disease, Takayasu's Arteritis, Thoracic Aortic Aneurysm Repair, Thoracoabdominal Aortic Aneurysm, Transcatheter Aortic Valve Insertion, Traumatic Aortic Injury, Vasculitis, Visceral Aneurysm, Thoracic Aortic Aneurysm, Suprarenal Aneurysm, Fenestrated Endovascular Grafts, Mini Valve Replacement Surgery, Aortic Disease, Aorta Disease, Hypertrophic Cardiomyopathy, Heart Devices, Heart Transplant, Heart Valve Disease, Vascular Screening, Heart Rhythm Disorders, Heart Transplant
+- Coarctation of the Aorta, Carotid Artery Disease, Coronary Artery Disease Care, Vascular Ehlers-Danlos, Heart Attack, Heart Failure, Marfan Syndrome, Mitral Regurgitation, Mitral Stenosis, Thoracic Outlet Syndrome, Abdominal Aortic Aneurysm (AAA), Adventitial Cystic Disease, Aortic Aneurysm Repair & Removal, Aortic Arch Aneurysm, Aortic Stenosis, Aortic Valve Replacement, Arterial Dissections, Ascending Thoracic Aortic Aneurysm, Descending Thoracic Aortic Aneurysm, External Iliac Arteriopathy, Femoral Aneurysm, Fibromuscular Dysplasia, Iliac Aneurysm, Infected Aortic Grafts, Innominate Artery Disease, May-Thurner Syndrome, Median Arcuate Ligament Syndrome, Mesenteric Arterial Disease, Mitral Valve Repair, Peripheral Artery Disease (PAD), Popliteal Aneurysm, Popliteal Entrapment, Pulmonary Regurgitation, Reoperative Heart Surgery, Subclavian Arterial Disease, Takayasu's Arteritis, Thoracic Aortic Aneurysm Repair, Thoracoabdominal Aortic Aneurysm, TAVR, Traumatic Aortic Injury, Vasculitis, Subclavian Aneurysm, Visceral Aneurysm, Thoracic Aortic Aneurysm, Suprarenal Aneurysm, Fenestrated Endovascular Grafts, Mini Valve Replacement Surgery, Aortic Disease, Aorta Disease, Hypertrophic Cardiomyopathy, Heart Devices, Heart Transplant, Heart Valve Disease, Vascular Screening, Heart Rhythm Disorders, Heart Transplant, Heart Surgery

 Surgical Director, Heart and Vascular Center

 Originally from Pennsylvania, Dr. Kern completed his undergraduate studies at The Pennsylvania State University, He has strong roots in Charlottesville, having attended medical school at the University of Virginia.
 He also completed his surgical training at the University of Virginia and is board-certified in general surgery, cardiothoracic surgery and vascular surgery.
-He joined the faculty in 1998 and is Division Chief of Cardiothoracic Surgery, Surgical Director of the Heart Transplantation Program/Mechanical Circulatory Assist Device and Surgical Director of UVA Heart and Vascular Center and the program director for the thoracic surgery residency.
+He joined the faculty in 1998 and is surgical director of the heart transplantation program/mechanical circulatory assist device and surgical director of UVA Heart and Vascular Center and the program director for the thoracic surgery residency.

-Dr. Kern is dedicated to educating and mentoring fellows and residents at the University of Virginia.
-He has been recognized for his efforts and in 2014 he was awarded the prestigious Socrates Award from the Society of Thoracic Surgeons.
-This award is given in recognition of his dedication to residency training.
-The Socrates Award is presented annually by the Thoracic Surgery Residents Association to an outstanding cardiothoracic surgery faculty member for his or her commitment to resident education and mentorship.
-During the presentation, Dr. Kern was recognized for his clinical expertise by the residents that nominated him.
-They were quoted as saying that when they are challenged with a difficult scenario or case they frequently ask themselves, “what would Dr. Kern do?”
+Dr. Kern is dedicated to educating and mentoring residents at the University of Virginia.
+In 2014 he was awarded the prestigious Socrates Award from the Thoracic Surgeons Residents Association.
+This award is given in recognition of dedication to residency training.
 Dr. Kern has also received the Dean's Award for Clinical Excellence and is a member of the University of Virginia's Academy of Distinguished Educators.
-He has been voted the Surgical Attending of the Year twice by the graduating surgical chief residents.
+He has been voted the Surgical Attending of the Year twice by the graduating chief residents in surgery.

-Dr. Kern is a member of all of the major cardiac and vascular surgical societies and has active committee memberships with the Society of Thoracic Surgeons, the American Association for Thoracic Surgery, the South Atlantic Cardiovascular Society, and is a past-president of the Virginia Vascular Surgical Society.
-Dr. Kern has been a peer reviewer for The Annals of Thoracic Surgery, the Journal of Thoracic and Cardiovascular Surgery, the Journal of Surgical Research and the Journal of Vascular Surgery.
+Dr. Kern is a member of all of the major cardiac and vascular surgical societies and has active committee memberships in the Society of Thoracic Surgeons, the American Association for Thoracic Surgery, the South Atlantic Cardiovascular Society, and is a past-president of the Virginia Vascular Surgical Society.

 Dr. Kern’s clinical interests are diverse and include all aspects of adult cardiac surgery including coronary artery disease and coronary artery bypass surgery, aortic and mitral valve disease, heart failure, heart transplantation and left ventricular assist devices, thoracic aortic aneurysms and valve sparing techniques, as well as stent grafting for thoracic aortic aneurysms and dissections.
 He has a particular interest in new therapies for aortic dissections and trans-catheter aortic valve replacement.